 Transplant Grand Rounds: Fri 8am 444B Med School

 Other Suggested Readings

 On behalf of the faculty, residents and staff of the Department of Surgery, I extend a warm South Texas welcome to you.
 Please use our web site to seek out information regarding our core missions of education, clinical care, research and service.

-The Department of Surgery was established some 48 years ago.
+The Department of Surgery was established in 1965.
 We owe our foundation to the traditions established by Dr. Owen Wangensteen at the University of Minnesota.
 Dr. J. Bradley Aust, the founding surgical chair of the Department, recruited a group of initial faculty surgeons all trained in Minnesota.
 This group of pioneering surgeons established a tradition of educational and clinical excellence which extends to our Department today.

 The Department of Surgery consists of six distinct divisions, General and Minimally Invasive Surgery, Surgical Oncology and Endocrine Surgery, Pediatric Surgery, Plastic and Reconstructive Surgery, Vascular / Endovascular Surgery, and Trauma and Emergency Surgery.
 We also support the Center for Organ Transplantation within the Department.